RfidResearchGroup/proxmark3/doc/path_notes.md

 $> ./myscript.cmd
 ```

-And it will be executed invoking the `pm3` script!
+And it will be executed invoking the `pm3` script.

-Or use `#!/usr/bin/env -S proxmark3 -s` if your script is intended to work offline.
+use the following if your script is intended to work offline.
+`#!/usr/bin/env -S proxmark3 -s`